Updated: 6/1/2018 | June 1st, 2018

-I get a lot of emails asking for my secret.
-People read my posts about how I manage to travel but still wonder if I am holding something back.
+I’ve written about how I manage to travel in the past (over and over again), but people still wonder if I am holding something back.
 What am I leaving out?
 What, they ask, is my secret to escaping the cubicle and being a nomad?
 Did I win the lottery?
-Do I have a trust fund?
-There must be something that makes me so special.
+Do my parents pay for everything?

+Well, here it is!
 The big secret to traveling long term is…

 There is no special secret.

 I had left home thinking I was going on an exciting adventure few people go on — then I went to Khao San Road and hung out in Amsterdam during the summer.
 I met travelers young and old doing exactly the same thing as me and none of them were trust fund babies.

 They did what they wanted — a revolutionary idea for me at the time.
 But after years of travel, I realize that it’s not so revolutionary.
 If people really want something, they do it.
 If you want a big screen TV or a DVD, you go buy it.
 If you really want to eat sushi for dinner, you are going to have sushi for dinner.
 If you want to travel, you will do that, too.
 It is that simple.
 Just like you find a way to pay for that TV or your new car, these travelers simply arranged their life so that they could afford to travel.
-As the saying goes, where there’s a will, there’s a way.

 I’m a big believer in the idea that we shouldn’t work our lives away and that we should take short breaks to pursue our passions.
 Why should I spend my best years in an office, saving money for an age I may not even see or if I do see it, might be too sick to enjoy?
 Yeah, we long-term travelers save a bit for a rainy day, but we don’t worry about the future.
 We enjoy now.
 Take care of your present and your future works out.
 When I stop traveling, I’ll figure out what is next.